The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 The turf house at Skógasafn - Skógar Museum

-The legend involves a beautiful chest-ring which is now on display at Skógar Museum at Skógar, close to Skógafoss waterfall.
-Do check it out!
+The legend involves a beautiful chest ring that is now on display at Skógar Museum in Skógar, near Skógafoss waterfall.

-Seeing that Skógafoss is my favourite waterfall in Iceland I decided on staying at Hotel Skógar for my birthday on the 24th of March.
+Seeing that Skógafoss is my favourite waterfall in Iceland, I decided to stay at Hotel Skógar for my birthday on the 24th of March.

-The hotel is only a 5-minute-walk from Skógafoss and during my stay, I visited Skógafoss 3 times :) You can also camp by Skógafoss.
+The hotel is only a 5-minute walk from Skógafoss, and during my stay, I visited Skógafoss 3 times :) You can also camp by Skógafoss or stay at Hotel Skógafoss or Guesthouse Skógafoss for the night.

 Visiting these beautiful waterfalls is a delight, and I cannot wait to come for another visit when I leave for Reykjavík after a full day by the waterfalls.